emakina-cee-oss/react-cli/README.md

 ## Styleguide

 [React Styleguidist](https://react-styleguidist.js.org/) is available and can be used out of the box.
 It documents all components in the components directory.

-Run `npm run styleguide` for development.
-It will start React Styleguidist in watch mode.
+To use it do one of the two:
-Or use `npm run styleguide:build` if you want to host your style guide.
+1. `npm run styleguide` will start React Styleguidist in watch mode.
-You can check the build with `npm run serve:styleguide`
+2. `npm run styleguide:build` to build and optionally `npm run serve:styleguide` to serve it locally.

-To provide additional information to your components use the `.md` file which is generated automatically for all new components.
+To provide additional information to your components, use the `.md` file which is generated automatically for all new components.

-React Styleguidist will use prop-types and defaults automatically also the information from JS Doc comments are used in the style guide.
+React Styleguidist will use **React prop-types** and defaults automatically also the information from **JS Doc** comments are used in the style guide.

 Have a look to the [React Styleguidist](https://react-styleguidist.js.org/docs/getting-started.html) documentation for more information.